cbrew/chartparse/README.rst

 stores all the edges that **end**  at `i`.
 This layout is designed to make application of the fundamental rule of chart parsing transparent.

+Some additions have been made to the grammar to allow commands to an imaginary movie system, and input as if from a lattice.

 There are versions in Java (not currently actively developed), and Python.
 See the README files in those directories for details.